 We usually make this every fall, and everyone goes crazy for it.
 The flavors in this Apple Cider Sangria really blend well together making it the perfect drink.

-Some of my favorite drink recipes that we have on our site include: Espresso Martini, Hot Buttered Rum and this Creamy Root Beer Rum Cocktail.
+Some of my other favorite drink recipes that we have on our site include: Roy Rogers, Rum Sour and Slow Cooker Wassail.

 WHY THIS RECIPE WORKS:

-- With a variety of easy to find ingredients, this pairs together well.
+- With a variety of easy to find ingredients, the flavors pair together well.

 - You can make a larger batch in a punch bowl and serve in glasses with ice.